$\mathbf{Z^\prime}$-boson dilepton searches and the high-$\mathbf{x}$ quark density

 Our analysis could well be extended to the HL-LHC, affording one a tenfold increase in luminosity with respect to Run 3 of the LHC.
 However, in order to have a realistic estimate of the sensitivity of this LHC future configuration to the potential $Z^\prime$ signals considered here, one would need to make some assumptions about the final yield of the current stage of the CERN machine (i.e., either an increased limit on $M_{Z^\prime}$ or a hypothesis of evidence or discovery for some values of it), project the PDF uncertainty following the fits to Run 3 data, and face the possibility of (recall the bottom frame of Fig.~\ref{fig:afb-SM}) entering the 5 TeV (and above) mass region, where PDF predictions for the central value of $A_{\rm{FB}}^*$ vary greatly between different sets at present, and may not have been reconciled by then.
 Moreover, assuming that no anomalous dilepton events will have been seen in the relevant mass region at Run 3, so that higher $Z^\prime$ masses than those studied here will have to be considered at the HL-LHC, it is not certain that the increase in luminosity will offset the decrease in the $Z^\prime$ cross section (recall Fig.~\ref{fig:invmass}).
 (Conversely, in the presence of a dilepton excess at Run 3, the HL-LHC would obviously serve the purpose of further $Z^\prime$ diagnostic.)
 For all such reasons, we leave an HL-LHC analysis to future investigations.

 0.3cm

 {\it Acknowledgments}.
 The work of J.~Fiaschi has been supported by STFC under the Consolidated Grant ST/T000988/1.
+F.~Hautmann acknowledges funding from the Chinese Academy of Sciences President's International Fellowship Initiative, grant No.~2022VMA0005.
 S.~Moretti is supported in part through the NExT Institute and acknowledges funding from the STFC Consolidated Grant ST/L000296/1.
 S.~Moch is supported in part by the Bundesministerium f\"ur Bildung und Forschung under contract 05H21GUCCA.